wiklundm/arcticsleddogclub/README.md

 3.**Structure plane**

 When I had decided what features I wanted, I began to create the structure of my design into pages.
+The website has three pages and the links on the navigation bar opens in a new tab.

 -The **Home** page would tell the user they are visiting a site for a Sleddog club.
 That the club is in a mountain area with beautiful and relaxing environments and provide contact information.